 23andMe offers some incredible innovations:

-• Compare DNA Relatives' segments: This one of the best DNA testing to find relatives allows you to see overlapping chromosome segments between you and your matches and compare them with up to 5 other matches at a time to help you triangulate new relatives for your family tree
+- Compare DNA Relatives' segments: In the DNA Relatives tool, you can see overlapping chromosome segments between you and your matches and compare them with up to 5 other matches at a time to help you triangulate new relatives for your family tree

 Sending your sample in is super easy; there are instructions sent with the kit that are also available online.
 Because 23andMe is so well known, there are tons of videos and blogs about the test itself, what to expect, and how to get the most out of your results.

 If you’re in the US, the kit comes shrink-wrapped with the prepaid shipping label under the box, so that all you have to do once you’ve completed your sample, is to to send the box back, free of charge.
 Processing is quick, around 6-8 weeks, after which you can access a wealth of information on the 23andMe platform.

 Ease of use

 23andMe has gone out of its way to make it as easy as possible to receive the kit, complete the test, and return it.

 - First, you register on the 23andMe website

 - Before taking the test itself, ensure that you don’t brush your teeth, eat, smoke, chew gum, or use mouthwash 30 minutes before

 - Once completed, mail the test back and wait for your results